kksgandhi/personal_site/philosophy - game recommendations.md

 ### The Stanley Parable (3-4 hours)

 Great game about free will and the life we are all stuck in.
 Another game that's short enough that I feel like everyone should try it.
+Honestly I didn't like the ultra deluxe version that much, but you can always ignore the new content.

 Mass Appeal: 10